frizatch/MaptimeScratch/WebMapping_201904.md

 Also, we changed the zoom level for the map initialization!
 This gave us a broader view to see more of the fire stations on load.

-Note: The data we're using was pulled from the city of Denver's open data [portal](https://www.denvergov.org/opendata/) as shapefiles and then converted to geojson files using QGIS.
+Note: The data we're using was pulled from the city of Denver's open data [portal](https://www.denvergov.org/opendata/) as shapefiles and then converted to GeoJSON files using QGIS.

 # What do we need to make them?
 # PART II: qgis2web plugin for QGIS

-## Introducing the qgis2web plugin!

 For those of you new to QGIS, there is a strong developer community surrounding this open source software and great plugins are continually being created and improved.